CARSSCenter/OpenNerve/IPG and Charger/IPG PCBA/README.md

 Current based stimulation is achieved by first generating an analog voltage between 0 and 3.3V using a DAC80502 digital to analog converter (U301).
 This voltage is fed in to an op amp based current source which converts it to a produces a current I = V_DAC / 1k with a heardroom of 3.3V.
 Afterwards, this current is fed into one or more of the four stimulation channels, which multiplies the current by a factor of 25 using a current mirror and reaises the voltage headroom to a value set by potentiometer U13.

 ## Impedance Sensing
+Impedance measurement is accomplished by first sending the voltage produced by stimulation through a 10M / 2M voltage divider, then through a mux and buffer before being shown to ADC pins on the MCU.
+The inputs to the diff amp can be either one of the four stimulation electrodes or the enclosure ground.

 ## ECG and EGG Sensing
+Sensing ECG or EEG signal is achieved using a second mux to attach one of the electrodes to one of two AD8233 biopotential filter / amplifiers, tuned to different bandwidths most appropriate for the signal under consideration.

 ## Bluetooth Low Energy (BLE)
 BLE communication uses a secondary dedicated NRF52810 MCU (U91) which communicates with the main MCU through a UART interface.
 The NRF chip outputs to a 50 Ohm controlled impedance trace which should be connected to an antenna built in to the enclosure.